Tear Trough Fillers

 - Avoid tear trough filler injections if you have your period, they may be more painful and you may be more at risk of feeling faint or unwell.

-- Talk to Dr Ramia or your GP about medication.
+- Talk to your consultant or your GP about medication.
 Aspirin, ibuprofen and some vitamins, supplements and herbal medicines can increase your risk of bleeding and bruising.
 If possible, you should stop them one week before treatment.

 What are the complications of tear trough fillers

 Filler injections are generally safe and there are few side-effects.
 You may notice:

 - Bruising or swelling, this is usually minor and settles over a few days.